10 Best Cheap Used Cars to Buy

 6. Toyota Camry

-Remember the Toyota Camry is one of the few passenger cars out there you can still buy with a V6 motor these days.
+Remember, the Toyota Camry is one of the few passenger cars you can still buy with a V6 motor.
 Regardless, the Camry is cheap when used.
-You can pick up a V6 Camry for less than $10,000, but keep in mind it will have over 80,000 miles.
+You can pick up a V6 Camry for less than $10,000, but remember it will have over 80,000 miles.

 Average annual maintenance costs are around $400, which is not the cheapest, but the car is a good value.
 The average used prices range from $3,000-$26,000, depending on the condition and trim level.
 The Avalon is meant to be more upscale and luxurious than the average family sedan, so keep in mind you could end up paying more down the road.

-While it would not be my first choice for a used car, the Avalon is a solid choice.
+While it would not be my first choice for a used car, the Avalon is solid.
 Let’s take a look at typical prices for a used Toyota Camry.

 2012 Toyota Camry V6 SE